zhangyx1998/Lab-Monitor-System/Document/Arduino_Configurations.md

   * Find library named "Wire", click "install"

 * **Upload**
+  * If you have made the file connection between Arduino IDE and `.ino` file, just double click the file and Arduino IDE will be launched and the desired file will be opened.
+Otherwise, right click on the desired `.ino` file, choose `open with...`, and choose Arduino IDE to open it.
+Check "Make Default" if you want to make Arduino IDE the default program for all `.ino` file.
+(It varies with your system)
   * If you made any change to the code, you can always hit the round-shaped "Check" button on the top left of the window.
 This will compile your code and alert you if any errors are found.
   * To upload, hit the second round-shaped button on the top left of the window, which is an arrow.
 Before doing this, always check the configurations mentioned above!
   * Wish you succeed!